github/opensource.guide/_articles/how-to-contribute.md

 >
 > 😢 _"X is broken!
 Please fix it."_

-**Do your homework beforehand.** It's OK not to know things, but show that you tried.
+**Do your homework beforehand.** It's OK not to know things but show that you tried.
 Before asking for help, be sure to check a project's README, documentation, issues (open or closed), mailing list, and search the internet for an answer.
 People will appreciate when you demonstrate that you're trying to learn.

-> 😇 _"I'm not sure how to implement X. I checked the help docs and didn't find any mentions."_
+> 😇 _" I'm not sure how to implement X. I checked the help docs and didn't find any mentions."_
 >
 > 😢 _"How do I X?"_

 **Keep requests short and direct.** Much like sending an email, every contribution, no matter how simple or helpful, requires someone else's review.
 Many projects have more incoming requests than people available to help.
 Be concise.
 You will increase the chance that someone will be able to help you.

-> 😇 _"I'd like to write an API tutorial."_
+> 😇 _" I'd like to write an API tutorial."_
 >
-> 😢 _"I was driving down the highway the other day and stopped for gas, and then I had this amazing idea for something we should be doing, but before I explain that, let me show you..."_
+> 😢 _" I was driving down the highway the other day and stopped for gas, and then I had this amazing idea for something we should be doing, but before I explain that, let me show you..."_

 **Keep all communication public.** Although it's tempting, don't reach out to maintainers privately unless you need to share sensitive information (such as a security issue or serious conduct violation).
 When you keep the conversation public, more people can learn and benefit from your exchange.
 Discussions can be, in themselves, contributions.